-*Please note, the 2019 Zenko-ji Illumination has unfortunately been cancelled and will not take place as scheduled from December 14-25th 2019.
+*Please note, the illumination of the temple – scheduled for December 2019 – has been moved to February 22nd to March 1st 2020.
+As a result, our tour will operate on the same days in February and March 2020.
 The scheduled illumination of the Omotesando will however still go ahead from November 24th onward.
 The full illumination festival is expected to return in November/December 2020.

 Running from November 24th to December 25th, the Zenko-ji Omotesando Illumination burst into light over the weekend, warming the city’s heart with the golden glow of winter lights.